This post may contain affiliate links, please see the privacy policy for details.

 - Preheat the air fryer at 350 degrees F.

 - Brush some olive oil on an air fryer tray and arrange the balls, brush some oil on top and cook for 5 minutes.
-Turn over the balls and cook for another 5 minutes until it becomes light brown in colour.
-Repeat with the rest of the prepared balls.

-- Serve hot over boiled spaghetti.
+- Serve hot over the cooked spaghetti.

 Notes